 The Secret of Overcoming: When the Entire World Cries Out to You to Return in Teshuvah

-Shiur No. 54 | Early Morning, Monday, Parshas Shmini, 4th day of Chol HaMoed Pesach, 19 Nissan 5756
+Lesson No. 54 | Early Monday Morning, Parashas Shemini, 4th Day of Chol HaMoed Pesach, 19 Nissan 5756

 A person must escape the immodesty of the streets, walking with closed eyes so as not to see all the impurity around him.
 Specifically in this generation, the one who overcomes and strengthens himself is the one who will bring the Geulah (Redemption).
-Upon those few who strengthen themselves and practice mesirus nefesh (self-sacrifice) for the holiness of their eyes and thoughts, the entire Geulah and the complete tikkun (rectification) of the world depend.
+Upon those few who strengthen themselves and practice self-sacrifice for the holiness of their eyes and thoughts, the entire Geulah and the complete tikkun (rectification) of the world depend.

 "The voice of my Beloved knocks"

-Out of this deep sense of lowliness, Rabbi Nosson turns to the Creator of the world and says: "Master of the Universe, You have already made many baalei teshuvah (returnees to the faith), as it is stated:
+Out of this deep sense of lowliness, Rabbi Nosson turns to the Creator of the world and says: "Master of the Universe, You have already made many baalei teshuvah (returnees to the faith), as it is said:

 'Were I to count them, they would outnumber the grains of sand'

 From the time of Avraham Avinu, Mesushelach, and Noach, there have been baalei teshuvah in every generation.
-But a person of my sort, so coarse, with such weakness, sunk so deeply—no one of my sort has ever returned in teshuvah!"
+But a person of my sort, so coarse, with such weakness, sunk so deeply—no one of my kind has ever returned in teshuvah (repentance)!"
 Rabbi Nosson felt that Hashem sends everyone a spark of Godliness, some inner burning, but upon him, as it were, no spark had any effect.
 This is how he truly felt about himself, out of an absolute recognition of his own nothingness before the Creator.

 The Sirens from the Six Days of Creation

-Reality itself cries out to a person not to sin.
+All of reality cries out to a person not to sin.
 The verse states:

 "For a stone shall cry out from the wall, and a splinter of wood shall answer it"

-Part 1 of 2 — Shiur No. 54
+Part 1 of 2 — Lesson No. 54

-All Parts: Part 1 (Current) | Part 2
+All parts: Part 1 (current) | Part 2